 but also a 42 foot tall statue of the goddess Athena!
 Fun fact, in her hand she holds a statue of the goddess of Victory, Nike, who looks tiny in Athena’s hand, but is actually over 6ft tall!
 This park is a must visit.
 Even if you don’t want to go check out the inside of the Parthenon, the park offers beautiful landscaping and trails to take a stroll through.

 Commodore Yacht Club is about 10-15 minutes from everything mentioned in this post!
 The marina offers a variety of amenities – everything you would need during your stay without venturing out, though we definitely recommend it.
 The marina is also along the Great Loop for those interested in a quick pit stop or a long stay on their journey South or North.

 Whatever you’re looking for on your southern vacation, Nashville has it all!
 Make sure to add this city to your future plans.

-Please note: At the time of publishing, due to the rapidly changing situation from the spread of novel coronavirus (COVID-19) throughout the United States, the marina(s) and other establishments mentioned in this blog post may already be closed or will close due to limitations in place by local government authorities.
+Please note: At the time of publishing, due to the rapidly changing situation from the spread of novel coronavirus (COVID-19) throughout the United States, the marina(s) mentioned in this blog post may already be temporarily closed or will close temporarily due to limitations in place by local government authorities.